-2.7 Concerns expressed anonymously will be considered at the discretion of the Council.
+2.9 Anonymous reporting is distinct from confidential reporting.
+With anonymous reporting, the individual raising concerns does not share their identity, even with the whistleblowing team.
+Concerns expressed anonymously will be considered at the discretion of the Council.
 In exercising this discretion, the factors to be taken into account would include: